 For Cleveland Clinic Patients and Their Care Partners

-The following services are available only by referral from a Lou Ruvo Center for Brain Health neurology team member, who will notify the social work team of your interest in our services.
+The following services are available only by referral from a Lou Ruvo Center for Brain Health neurology team member, who will notify the social work and behavioral medicine teams of your interest in our services.

 1. Case Management